-A short walk along the lush Wey canal then joining the beautiful countryside and woodland of the North Downs Way, returning via Loseley Park Lake.
+A short walk along the lush Wey Navigation then joining the beautiful countryside and woodland of the North Downs Way, returning via Loseley Park Lake.
+(There is an optional extension to the Watts Gallery adding 1 mile to the walk).

 You can start this walk from Artington Park and Ride car park where there are public toilets.
 (The signs say you may only park there if you use the bus service, I never have but you could combine your visit with a bus trip).
-Alternatively, you could park in any of the Guildford town car parks or start from Guildford bus or train stations, walk or take the bus out to join the path via the A3100 (approximately 3⁄4 mile - Stop is Chestnut Avenue)).
-You could also follow the Wey South Path in the town centre at Millmead Lock (behind the old Debenhams store) and turn right at the North Downs Way sign at the end of the houses on the right (approx. 3⁄4 mile).
+Alternatively, you could park in any of the Guildford town car parks or start from Guildford bus or train stations, walk or take the bus out to join the path via the A3100 (approximately 3/4 mile - Stop is Chestnut Avenue)).
+You could also follow the Wey South Path in the town centre at Millmead Lock (behind the old Debenhams store) and turn right at the North Downs Way sign at the end of the houses on the right (approx. 3/4 mile).